blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ### The Hypothesis

-I have determined that there are two stable conformers (at least) at 38.15˚ and 180˚.
-There will be a third conformer at –38.15˚ due to symmetry.
-I have a proposed energy barrier of rotation between the two *cis* forms at 38.15˚ and –38.15˚ around the C–C bond in butadiene.
-The energy calculated when holding the torsion at 0˚ is expected to be this barrier.
-The maximum electron stabilization occurs when π-orbitals are parallel and it is at a minimum when π-orbitals are at 90˚.
+I have determined that there are **two stable conformers** (at least) at 38.15&deg; and 180&deg;.
+There will be a third conformer at –38.15&deg; due to symmetry.
+I have a proposed **energy barrier** of rotation between the two *s-cis* forms at 38.15&deg; and –38.15&deg; around the C–C bond in butadiene.
+The energy calculated when holding the torsion at 0&deg; is expected to be this barrier.
+The maximum electron stabilization occurs when π-orbitals are parallel and it is at a minimum when π-orbitals are at 90&deg;.

-I therefore hypothesize that the energy barrier between the *cis* and *trans* forms will be at 90˚.
-Will it be greater or less than that the barrier due to steric strain at 0˚?
-It is time to perform an experiment.
+I therefore **hypothesize** that the energy barrier between the *s-cis* and *s-trans* forms will be at 90&deg;.
+Will the energy barrier be greater or less than the barrier due to steric strain at 0&deg;?
+It is time to perform an **experiment**.

 ### Experimental Design

-I will perform the same geometry optimization calculations using a frozen torsion coordinate as before.
-I will choose 90˚ for the angle and then run the calculation.
-I will also calculate torsion angles of 85˚ and 95˚ to ensure that I am at or near a maximum at 90˚.
+I will perform the same geometry **optimization** calculations using a **frozen** torsion coordinate as before.
+I will choose 90&deg; for the angle and then run the calculation.
+I will **also** calculate torsion angles of 85&deg; and 95&deg; to ensure that I am at or near a maximum at 90&deg;.

-Below is an example input file.
+Below is an example **input file**.
 All we need to do is to change the angle of the `4,3,2,1` torsion coordinate.
 It will be frozen by the `IFREEZ(1)=6` command.
-We just submit the job to *GAMESS* via *GamessQ* and then dig through the log file to find the final structure and energy.
+We just submit the job to *GAMESS* via *GamessQ* and then dig through the log file to find the final **structure and energy**.
 Tools like *grep* will help a lot.

 ```{code-block}
 ---